AI Metadata Enrichment for Libraries

 Assisting Catalogers’ Workflows in the Metadata Editor

-The AI Metadata Assistant in Alma’s Metadata Editor will help catalogers in their work by suggesting metadata they can use when cataloging a resource, saving time and effort on researching and searching information and freeing catalogers’ time to handle more complex cataloging tasks.
+The AI Metadata Assistant in Alma’s Metadata Editor helps catalogers in their work by suggesting metadata they can use when cataloging a resource, saving time and effort on researching and searching information and freeing catalogers’ time to handle more complex cataloging tasks.

-The cataloger will be able to easily create a new bibliographic record or enrich an existing brief record using the resource’s metadata (such as title, author, content note, etc.) and/or images (such as a book’s back cover or title page).
-After receiving the AI’s suggested metadata generated from the provided information, they will be able to accept, correct or discard the suggested changes.
+The cataloger can easily create a new bibliographic record or enrich an existing brief record using the resource’s metadata (such as title, author, content note, etc.) and/or images (such as a book’s back cover, title page, or title verso).
+After receiving the AI’s suggested metadata generated from the provided information, they're able to accept, correct or discard the suggested changes.

-Alma’s AI Metadata Assistant enrichment workflow embedded in the Metadata Editor
+Alma’s AI Metadata Assistant enrichment workflow is embedded in the Metadata Editor

 AI generated metadata is clearly marked for the cataloger to review and accept, correct or reject